starlit-nox/reading-notes/201/Class11/classnotes_11.md

 **Besides making a site visually appealing across different screen sizes, why should developers make images responsive?**

-making images responsive helps deliver high quality files that fits the screen and makes things more accessible. it overall imrpoves the user experience and the site's load time
+making images responsive helps deliver high quality files that fits the screen and makes things more accessible. it overall imrpoves the user experience and the site's load time. it also makes it so the content of the page changes and adjusts to approperiately fit the size of the window or the platform the site is viewed on. it dynammicaly adjusts the size to fit to scale

 **Define the following <img> attributes srcset and sizes.
 Write an example of how they are used.**